 Show All Answers

-Please contact Public Works at 720-733-2462 or at firstname.lastname@example.org to report any property damage.
-Public Works will respond to your request within 2 business days and corrections will be completed by the contractor within 7 business days.
+Please email the Public Works Department or call 720-733-2462 to report any property damage.
+Public Works will respond to your request within two business days and corrections will be completed by the contractor within seven business days.

-Please contact Public Works at 720-733-2462 or at email@example.com to provide feedback or ask questions.
-Near the end of the roadwork season, usually around September, a survey will be sent to your home and we greatly appreciate your response to help us continue to improve our program and serve you better.
+Please email the Public Works Department or call 720-733-2462 to provide feedback or ask questions.
+Near the end of the roadwork season, usually around September, a survey will be sent to your home.
+Your input helps us continue to improve our program and serve you better.

-The Town is investing about $11 million in the Pavement Maintenance Program in 2020.
-The funding is primarily from the Transportation Fund, which includes revenues from sales tax, motor vehicle tax and building use tax.
+The Town is investing about $18.5 million in the Pavement Maintenance Program in 2023.
+The funding is primarily from the Transportation Fund, which includes revenue from sales tax, motor vehicle and building use taxes.